After years of practice, we finally come to the point of “Oohhh that’s how I was supposed to do it, why I didn’t know it before?”

 What do you need to paint with acrylics?

-Acrylics are very affordable and you only need a couple of brushes (start with round and flat ones), good yet affordable acrylic paint, and a painting surface – canvas or paper!
+Acrylics are very affordable and you only need a couple of brushes (start with round brushes and flat ones), good yet affordable acrylic paint, and a painting surface – canvas or paper!
 Once painting becomes a bigger part of your life, you will start experimenting with acrylic mediums, different surfaces, and techniques.
 To see the full list of essential and extra supplies, check my simple guide.